ARIA Neuralinterfaces Image

 1

-Non-invasive interfaces
+Non-invasive Interfaces

 Developing cutting-edge technologies to read and modulate brain activity through electrical and acoustic fields, without direct brain contact.